WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/SupportVectorRegression.md

 ---
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-## Support Vector Regression (SVR)
+## Support Vector Regression (SVR) in Python

-Setup the using the Regression Template.
+Setup using the Regression Template.

 **FEATURE SCALING** is not done by SVR class so make sure to do it.

 ~~~python